Child Custody and Visitation Under Texas Family Law

 Shared versus exclusive custody rights

-The titles joint custody or sole custody are not the issue that affects child custody rights most of the time.
-The major child custody concern for most parents is: what child custody rights are shared between the parties and what rights are exclusive to one party?
+The titles joint custody or sole custody are not the issue that affects child custody and visitation rights most of the time.
+The major concern for most parents is: What child custody rights are shared between the parties and what rights are exclusive to one party?
 This is the issue that most influences a parent’s time and authority over a child’s life.

 Child custody during and child custody after divorce are among the most painful situations that a parent can face.
 These are your children.
 The thought of being separated from them for even an hour when you do not have the right to see them is often beyond comprehension.
 You know more about what your child or children need than anyone else on the planet.
 You have been there throughout their lives, whether that be a short time or many years.
 Decisions about how to divide time between you and your child’s other parent are some of the most difficult and painful to make.
 You want to know that you are getting the best guidance you can get from your family lawyer.